-I’ve noticed a lot of confusion and frustration about taxes on military bonuses.
-That’s not surprising, because it IS confusing, but it doesn’t have to be too hard to understand.
+I’ve noticed a lot of cfrustration about taxes on military bonuses.
+That’s not surprising, because it IS frustrating if you don’t understand what’s going on, but it doesn’t have to be too hard to understand.

 First, you have to have a firm grasp on how income taxes work.
 If you are not sure, then read How Income Taxes Work, and ask questions.
 Feeling good about regular taxes?
 Great.

 Here’s the magic thing about taxes on military bonuses: adding a bonus just changes the numbers.
 Everything else is the same.
 Your income number goes up, and your withholding number goes up because you’ve had taxes withheld on the bonus.

 The part that gets people frustrated is that there are two ways that an employer can withhold taxes on bonuses: at your regular rate, or at a flat rate of 22%.
 DFAS withholds at 22%.
 I’m not sure exactly why but I suspect it is because most people would rather have a little more withheld than not enough.
 But regardless of why, that’s how it is done.

 So when you get that bonus, it’ll have 22% withheld for federal taxes.
 And a lot of people look at that and say, “Bonuses get taxed at a higher rate.”
 But that’s not right.
 What’s true is that bonuses have taxes withheld at a higher rate.
 But the amount that you’ll actually pay in taxes isn’t determined until you file your income tax return the following year, and then your bonus (and bonus withholding) is lumped in with all your other income and all your other withholding.
 And if that 22% was too high, then either it will offset any amount that you would have owed, or you’ll get a larger tax refund.